 Public comment on the proposal was sought with respect to the following: (i) the potential security benefits from the new proposed format; (ii) potential security concerns that could arise from the new format; (iii) any other implementation difficulties or concerns that should be considered; and (iv) whether the proposed format provides sufficient transparency to the public.
 Other suggested approaches to CIP NOP submissions were welcomed.
 No changes to the CIP NOP filing format will be made prior to consideration of public comment on the White Paper.
-Comments were initially due on or before September 26 and were filed by over 30 parties.
-Pursuant to requests for an extension of time to submit comments, the comment date was extended to October 28, 2019.
-Since the last Report, an additional 45 sets of comments were submitted, including comments from the ISO/RTO Council, Cogentrix, NH OCA, PSEG, and CT PURA.
+Comments were filed by over 80 parties.
+Since the last Report, the New Mexico Public Regulation Commission submitted comments.
 This matter is pending before the FERC.

-• Grid Resilience in RTO/ISOs; DOE NOPR (AD18-7; RM18-1)
+Grid Resilience in RTO/ISOs; DOE NOPR (AD18-7; RM18-1)